Nancy Moffette Lea: Marriage and children

 As an example of the Lea's approach to education, their daughter Margaret was educated at home and then attended outside schools, including the Judson Institute for females in Marion, Alabama and Pleasant Hill Seminary.
 She studied literature, Latin, and music, including guitar, piano, harp, and voice classes.

 Temple was a founding member of the Perry County Colonization Society, with the mission to send free black people to a colony in Africa.
-Her husband died January 28, 1834, in Marion, Perry Coutny, Alabama.
+Her husband died January 28, 1834, in Marion, Perry County, Alabama.
 His daughter Margaret, still a girl, received the slightly younger 12 year-old Joshua in her father's will.